 When you’re self-employed, either working as a freelancer working from a virtual office or running a small business, you have to wear a lot of different hats.
 You’ll often be in charge of your marketing strategy, product design as well as managing cash flow and accounts plus probably a hundred other things!

-We hate to be the bearer of bad news, but the deadline for Self-Assessment Tax Returns is approaching!
+We hate to be the bearer of bad news, but Self-Assessment Tax Returns for the new tax year are now open!
 Filling out your tax return can be daunting and quite confusing, so we’re sure everyone procrastinates and holds off until the last minute!
 31 January might seem a lifetime away right now, but why not avoid the last-minute stress this year and turn to a professional to ensure your tax return is filed ahead of time and without the stress?

 Here at The Business Centre (Cardiff) Ltd, we have a range of fantastic small businesses in our community!
 HRA Accounting has been with us for almost 6 years now, with Helen starting out at her kitchen table after re-training following redundancy and a with a small family.
 Initially, she joined us with a small flexible serviced office space; now, she owns a thriving accountancy firm and is who we turn to with any tax or finance query or question!